Vista API Concepts

 Actions are presented as POST endpoints and are used to modify data.

-Read more about the nuances of action processing in the section below on Action Processing Responses.
+Read more about the nuances of action processing in the section below on Action Processing Responses, especially how to get the result of your request and handle errors.

 Cache Writing